 The doctor may ask:

 - Does the ED occur all the time or only some of the time?

-- Does the ED occur before or during sex?
+- Does it occur before or during sex?

 - Is it possible to ejaculate or orgasm during sexual activity or masturbation?

-The doctor may also ask for information about lifestyle factors, such as diet and exercise habits.
+The doctor may also ask about lifestyle factors such as diet and exercise habits.

 To diagnose ED, a doctor may perform the following tests:

 - a prostate examination

 - a penis examination, which may include tests to see how fully a person perceives sensations